How to sow a new lawn from scratch

-Good preparation produces great outcomes – apply this rule when sowing grass seed for a lawn.
+Good preparation produces great outcomes – apply this rule when learning how to sow a new lawn from scratch.

 When to sow a new lawn